• Skip to main content

 And there you have a little tour of our learning room!
 The Learning Room Annex is the family room that is connected by pocket doors.
 We spend a lot of time snuggling on the couch, reading books in front of the fire.
 We’re really looking forward to the cooler weather to come and starting school in a few weeks!

-Category: Homeschooling Elementary SchoolTag: Grades K-2 | Homeschool Rooms
+Category: Homeschooling Elementary SchoolTag: Homeschool Room

-Previous Post:Homeschool Curriculum For A Right Brained, Spirited Child
+Previous Post:Homeschool Curriculum for a Right Brained, Spirited Child

-Next Post:An Interview With Monica Wellington
+Next Post:An Interview With Children’s Author, Monica Wellington

 Reader Interactions